 Classic Meets Rustic Kitchen Makeover

-First off, I always think it’s important to look back on where we began.
+First off, I think it’s important to look back on where we began in 2012 and that dated kitchen.
 What a difference!

 One of the biggest reasons we wanted to fully overhaul the kitchen is that the previous layout really wasn’t functioning for our family.
 We removed the kitchen desk several years ago and covered an extraneous doorway.
 The resulting area was where we had our coffee bar, but we knew the area had even more potential.